vedant14/ease-box/src/content/hero.md

 ---
 type: "hero"
-heading: "Move - in Convenience!"
+heading: "Three Two One...
+Move-in!"
-subtitle: "Read More"
+subtitle: "That's how easy it is"
 image: "../images/hero-image.jpeg"
 ---